maistra/istio/pkg/servicemesh/federation/example/config-poc/README.md

 If you are running multi-cluster service mesh federation on bare-metal, libvirt or UPI OCP installations such as z/VM, you will (a) need to use NodePort rather than LoadBalancer service types to federate, and consequently (b) you will need to route the traffic through a proxy server such as haproxy.

 In this case:
- 1.  set the PROXY_HOST environment variable
+ 1.  set the PROXY_HOST environment variable if running both clusters on same host 1a. set   MESH1_ADDRESS and MESH2_ADDRESS if each of the two clusters are on different hosts.
- 2. If you're using haproxy as your edit the `OPTIONS` field in `/etc/sysconfig/haproxy` file on the so it reads:
+ 2. If you're using haproxy as your load balancer edit the `OPTIONS` field in `/etc/sysconfig/haproxy` file on the so it reads:

 ```
 # Add extra options to the haproxy daemon here.
 This can be useful for